Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 Networks and peers
 ==================

-.. function:: PeerList(includeBootstrappers) -> PeerListResponse
+.. function:: PeerList(includeBootstrappers: Bool) -> PeerListResponse

    Get a list of the peers that the node is connected to.